lesaint/lesaint.github.io/content/pages/resume_a_la_pragmatic_engineer.md

 [//]: # (Directed the design, implementation, optimization, and troubleshooting of a multiprocess software made of a Java-based Webserver, )
 [//]: # (a Java-based task processor, and embedded Elasticsearch, running on premises with deployments of all scales and supporting 4 different DBMS vendors.)

-* Operated as a Backend Developer on [SonarQube](https://www.sonarsource.com/products/sonarqube/), researching, designing, implementing, optimizing, and troubleshooting new features and improvements on the founding product of the company during the startup and growth phases of the business.
+* Operated as a Backend Developer on [SonarQube](https://www.sonarsource.com/products/sonarqube/), the founding product of SonarSource, researching, designing, implementing, optimizing, and troubleshooting new features and improvements during the startup and growth phases of the business.
 * Engaged in development of webservice APIs, server-side task processing, Java-based clients, relational database, and internal hosting observability as well as production support, software security, engineering best practices, software build, open source publication, and hiring.